albertoalvaradojr/Scension-Game/README.md

-Here I created a security system that you can construct that lets your team know when an enemy has entered your controlling arena.
+I created a security system that you can construct that lets your team know when an enemy has entered your controlling arena.
 UI Indicators will let you know the second the enemy passes the security gates.

 <br>
 <br>